-A Malaysian aged 60, male, Dato' Azahar was appointed as the Independent Non-Executive Director on 22 February 2010.
+Dato' Azahar was appointed as the Independent Non-Executive Director on 22 February 2010.
 He was appointed as the Chairman of the Company on 15 April 2013.
+He is also a member of the Audit and Risk Management Committee, Nomination Committee and Remuneration Committee of the Company.